Welcome to Panini Pie Factory. Place your order online, and get it delivered to your home. Minimum order $40.

 Yelena Marchuk, founder of Panini Pie Factory, has been cooking and baking since she was a young girl in Tatarstan.
 She comes from a long line of bakers.
 Her mother, grandmother and great-grandmother baked all sorts of Russian and Tatar pies.
 During World War II, when meat and produce were scarce, her great-grandmother made and sold pies to support herself and her family.
 An inventive cook, she believed that pies could be made from almost anything, so she would use vegetables grown in her small vegetable patch or the meat of rabbits caught in the woods.
 When friends and neighbors would ask what she puts in her pies, her great-grandmother would reply, “Whatever God gives.”

 Yelena inherited her great-grandmother’s creativity and resourcefulness.
 When she immigrated to the U.S. in 2001 and chose to settle in New York City, she was immediately taken with the culinary diversity there.
-The many cuisines of New York City found their place in her Panini Pies.
+To hone her culinary and baking skills she enrolled in International Culinary Institute, where she further developed her baking skills expending them to the commercial baking.

 YELENA HERSELF SAYS